 Memcached is not included in the Vibe software.
 If you select memcached as your hibernate caching provider, you must download and install memcached on each server in your Vibe cluster.
-For information about downloading and installing memcached, see Memcached (software.opensuse.org).
+For information about downloading and installing memcached, see Appendix B, "Memcached Caching with Novell Vibe," on page 213.

-- 11 On the Ready to Install page, click Install. - 1m On the Installation Complete page, click Finish. - 2 Install the Vibe software on each additional server, using the same installation settings that you used for the initial Vibe server. - 3 On each Linux server where you installed the Vibe software, set the multicast route to enable the servers to function as a cluster: - 3a Use the following command on the command line to immediately set the multicast route for the server:
+- 11 On the Ready to Install page, click Install. - 1m On the Installation Complete page, click Finish. - 2 Install the Vibe software on each additional server, using the same installation settings that you used for the initial Vibe server. - 3 (Conditional) If you set up ehcache as the caching provider, on each Linux server where you installed the Vibe software, set the multicast route to enable the servers to function as a cluster: - 3a Use the following command on the command line to immediately set the multicast route for the server:

-'''

 route add -net 232.0.0.0/8 dev eth0

-'''